 Professor Gary McCulloch is the Director of ICHRE.
 He is the inaugural Brian Simon Professor of History of Education.
 His recent publications include Historical Research in Educational Settings (with William Richardson, 2000), Documentary Research in Education, History and the Social Sciences (2004), Cyril Norwood and the Ideal of Secondary Education (2007), The Struggle for the History of Education (2011), and Secondary Education and the Raising of the School-Leaving Age: Coming of Age? (with Tom Woodin and Steven Cowan, 2013).
 He is a past Editor of the Journal History of Education and current Editor of the British Journal of Educational Studies.
-He is a previous President of the UK History of Education Society and is presently a member of the Council of the British Educational Research Association and of the Executive Committee of the International Standing Conference for the History of Education (ISCHE).
+He is currently President of the British Educational Research Association (BERA) and previous President of the UK History of Education Society.
 He was the Conference president of the ISCHE 36 conference held in London on the theme of ‘Education, war and peace’ in July 2014.

 Dr Georgina Brewis is Senior Lecturer in the History of Education.
-She is a historian of voluntary action, youth and education in modern Britain.
-Her recently completed book A Social History of Student Volunteering: Britain and Beyond, 1880-1980 (Palgrave Macmillan, 2014) takes a long view of the experience of going to university in the twentieth century, examining students’ extracurricular volunteering, fundraising and social action activities.
-She is currently co-investigator on a project funded by the Swedish Research Council examining voluntary famine relief in 1980s Ethiopia.
-Georgina is Director of a five-year British Academy Research Project (ARP) called ‘Digitising the Mixed Economy of Welfare in Britain’ (2014-2019) which stems from her work founding the Campaign for Voluntary Sector Archives in 2012.
-Georgina is a member of the UCL Centre for Transnational History.
-She teaches history courses for the BA Education Studies and UCL History and welcomes applications from postgraduate students interested in researching modern Britain and the wider world, particularly students and higher education, youth movements, volunteering and the voluntary sector.
+She is a historian of voluntary action, youth and education in modern Britain, currently working on a new ESRC grant Discourses of Voluntary Action examining ideas about voluntary organisations and welfare in the 1940s and 2010s.
+She is finishing a co-authored book on the history of humanitarianism and her previous book A Social History of Student Volunteering: Britain and Beyond, 1880-1980 (Palgrave Macmillan, 2014) takes a long view of the experience of going to university.
+Georgina is Director of a British Academy Research Project (ARP) on voluntary sector archives ‘Digitising the Mixed Economy of Welfare in Britain‘ (2014-2019).
+Georgina teaches history courses for the BA Education Studies and UCL History and welcomes applications from postgraduate students interested in researching modern Britain and the wider world, particularly students and higher education, youth movements, volunteering and the voluntary sector.

 Dr Vincent Carpentier is Reader in History of Education in the Department of Education, Practice and Society at UCL Institute of Education, London.
 He is the Programme Leader of the MA in Higher and Professional Education and an Associate Editor of the London Review of Education.
 His comparative research on the historical relationship between educational systems, economic cycles and social change is located at the interface of history of education and political economy.
 His current research explores the long-term connections and tensions between funding, equity and quality in higher education at both national and global levels.
 His publications include Système éducatif et performances économiques au Royaume-Uni: 19ème et 20ème siècles (L’Harmattan, 2001) and Global Inequalities and Higher Education, Whose Interests Are We Serving?
 (Palgrave MacMillan, 2010 – co-edited with Elaine Unterhalter) and articles in various academic journals.
 Vincent participates in several research projects of the ESRC/HEFCE Centre for Global Higher education (CEGHE) including “Higher Education Participation and Macro-Economic Fluctuations: An historical and comparative study”.